The Big Picture (Elton John album)

-The Big Picture is the twenty-fifth studio album by English musician Elton John, released in September 1997.
-It includes four worldwide singles: "Live Like Horses" (a duet with Luciano Pavarotti only for the single version), "Something About the Way You Look Tonight" (released as a double A-side with "Candle in the Wind 1997"), "Recover Your Soul" and "If the River Can Bend".
+The Big Picture is the twenty-fifth studio album by British musician Elton John.
+It was released on September 22, 1997 through The Rocket Record Company and Mercury Records.
+The album was recorded at Townhouse Studios in London and is John's last release to date to be produced by Chris Thomas.

+Upon its release, The Big Picture was a commercial success, reaching the top five of the UK Albums Chart and the top 10 of the United States Billboard 200 and numerous other countries.
+Three songs—"Something About the Way You Look Tonight", "Recover Your Soul", and "If the River Can Bend"—were released as singles to promote the album, with the former being the most successful, particularly upon its re-release as a double A-side with "Candle in the Wind 1997", which became the best-selling single in Billboard history.
+The album would go on to be certified Platinum by the RIAA on August 19, 1998 for US sales in excess of 1,000,000 copies.

 Background

-The album has a strong orchestral emphasis with string arrangements written by Anne Dudley and John's then backup keyboardist Guy Babylon.
+The album has a strong orchestral emphasis with string arrangements written by Anne Dudley and Elton John's then backup keyboardist Guy Babylon.
 In 2006, John revealed in an interview that Bernie Taupin, his longtime friend and lyricist, considers this his least favourite album they have created, while John believes that to be Leather Jackets from 1986.
 Taupin dislikes this album because of the overall quality of his lyrical contribution and because "the production is abysmally cold and technical".

 The album was dedicated to John's friend, popular fashion designer Gianni Versace, who was murdered a few months before the album's release.
 This was John's last album to date to be produced by Chris Thomas, who had worked with John almost nonstop since 1981's The Fox.
-This is the only album in which neither Davey Johnstone nor bassist Bob Birch (during his tenure as John's bassist from 1992–2012) provide backing vocals.
+This is the only album in which neither Davey Johnstone nor bassist Bob Birch (during his tenure as the Elton John Band's bassist from 1992–2012) provide backing vocals.
 Drummer Charlie Morgan was let go from the band shortly after the album's release and soon replaced by Curt Bisquera and John's original drummer Nigel Olsson, who remains in the lineup to this day.